 Servants began serving this family by providing for taxi fare for Modesta so she could get regular dialysis treatments at the hospital.
 We also helped by providing some food and clothes as Modesta could no longer work and at the time, Yanira was too young to work.
 Servants also helped by fixing up the front gate to their property that was falling apart and not very secure.
 Eventually, Modesta was able to receive supplies to her home from the hospital in order to receive dialysis on her own and Servants helped by building a small area to store her medical supplies.

 When Yanira turned 13, she began to work small jobs to help raise some money to feed her siblings.
 We received reports that she started having fainting spells.
 Servants raised the money for her to have some medical tests done, all of which came back negative.
 We discovered that she was going 2-3 days without eating because they didn’t have enough food for the whole family and she skipped meals so Jairo and Dincy could eat.
-Servants tried to continue raising funds to supplement their income and not too long after this transpired, Modesta passed away around Christmas of 2011 (pictured with the three children above).
+Servants tried to continue raising funds to supplement their income and not too long after this transpired, Modesta passed away around Christmas of 2011.

 We learned that their older brother, Walter, who had been living elsewhere decided to move back home to try to support his younger siblings.
 Neighbors began taking care of them in any way they could.
 A family across the street ran their garden hose to the house so they could have running water as the property did not have plumbing.

 Walter had been having a hard time making enough money to provide for his younger siblings, so Ilsa (Modesta’s best friend since childhood) and her husband Ricardo have since taken them into their home to continue raising the children.
 They have been working extremely hard to not only provide for these children, but also make sure they continue going to school.